mayueanyou/meta-xilinx-docker/README.md

 ## To use it in Petalinux project, please put this repo inside <proj_root>/project-spec/ and follow the steps by
 https://docs.xilinx.com/r/en-US/ug1144-petalinux-tools-reference-guide/Adding-Layers

-## The User lay you need to add is
+## The User layer you need to add is
 `${PROOT}/project-spec/meta-xilinx-docker`